orbeon/orbeon-forms-doc/Form-Builder-~-Extension-API.md

 ## Introduction

-Form Builder exposes the following extension API:
+Form Builder exposes the following developer extension API:

 - API to add a custom Form Settings tab
 - API to add a custom Control Settings tab